 all inclusive fees

-Trademark filing under one class for proprietorships and small enterprises having MSME registration.
+Trademark filing under one class for proprietorship and small enterprises.
 Inclusive of government fee and taxes.

 all inclusive fees

-Trademark filing under one class for proprietorships and small enterprises along with MSME registration.
+Trademark filing under one class for proprietorship and small enterprises.
+Logo designing by Graphic Designers.
 Inclusive of government fee and taxes.

 all inclusive fees

-Trademark filing under one class for all other enterprises and entities.
+Trademark filing under one class for large enterprises not eligible of MSME registration.
 Inclusive of government fee and taxes.

 IndiaFilings offers a comprehensive suite of solution for protection of your trademark in India.
 Prior to application of the mark and post-application of the trademark, IndiaFilings can help you with consultation on protecting your mark.
 However, please note that the ultimate authority for registration of a mark rests only with the Trademark Registrar and IndiaFilings or its Employees can at no-stage guarantee registration of a trademark.